asdasfa/playing-with-audio/README.md

 <h1>Manipulation Audio element</h1>
-This is just a simpe experiment for manipulate the HTML5's Audio element with JavaScript.
+This is just a simple experiment for manipulate the HTML5's Audio element with JavaScript.